zlElo/DelSec/README.md

  How to use:

  - You can just drag files onto DelSec's desktop icon and it will automatically recognize that this is your chosen file to delete
- - You can simply drag a folder onto DelSec's desktop icon and it will delete the entire contents of the folder
+ - You can simply drag a folder onto DelSec's desktop icon and it will encrypt and delete the entire content inside and after that operation your folder too
  - You can double click on the DelSec icon and then select what you want to to in the GUI